atabegruslan/Others/Development/ec.md

 In the long term, the order ID will expire and you will not be able to get order details.
 If a transaction was completed, you must use the transaction ID with the transaction search API to get that information. https://developer.paypal.com/docs/api/transaction-search/v1/

+**Step 3 - Redirect**

-Step 3 - Redirect, for customer to review and confirm their payment on PayPal's side
+For customer to review and confirm their payment on PayPal's side

+**Step 4 - Capture**

-Step 4 - Capture: Customer approves the payment from payer to payee. https://developer.paypal.com/docs/api/orders/v2/#orders_capture
+Customer approves the payment from payer to payee. https://developer.paypal.com/docs/api/orders/v2/#orders_capture

 In the context of PayPal, the term "CAPTURE" refers to the process of collecting payment from a customers account for a particular transaction.
 When a payment is authorized or approved, it is not immediately transferred to the merchant's account.
 Instead, the funds are put on hold within the customer's account.